GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 This contains several system monitors, to include just a few:

 * **Graphic System Monitor** (type "g" return) displays a list of processes and device activity that is dynamically updated.
 It shows the user process /(HERC01 in this case \), the **\*master\*** process which is the MVS kernel, **JES2** which is the schedular and spooling system

+# RFE productivity tool

+From the main menu type **1 enter**.

+Provides an editor and productity tools

+## Utilities

+From RFE menu type **3 enter**

+### DSLIST (Data Set List)

+From the Utilities type **4 enter**

+**Example "SYS2.JCLLIB":**

+For the  "Data set name prefix", enter "SYS2.JCLLIB" which will display the JCL library data set that contain a number of example JCL jobs you can run.
+Type  **"e" enter** at the beginning of the line for this data set to see the list of JCL jobs available.

+# JCL Jobs

+From the main menu select **1 RFE/3 Utilities/4 DSLIST** and enter **SYS2.JCLLIB** for the "Data set prefix".
+Type **"e" enter** next to the data set name and then **"e" enter** again next to the JCL job you want to edit/run.

+**Example: PRIMASM**

+An assembly language program for generating prime numbers.

+* Edit the PRIMASM JCL job.
+Enter the username with a tag at the top to make it easy to find the job results in the printer output

+* If desired change the PARAM.GO parameter value to set the range of prime numbers to generate

+* Type **SAVE** at the command prompt to save the changes

+* Type **SUBMIT** to submit the JCL job

+* Back in Ubuntu look in the **prt** directory and `grep '<theUsernameWithTag' *` to find the job results in the printer output